-All staff talent acquisition efforts must be coordinated through HR-Talent Acquisition.
+All staff talent acquisition efforts must be coordinated through the Center of Expertise - Talent Acquisition.
 The HR Partner (HRP) and hiring manager have the flexibility to partner with University HR for full service offerings (i.e., workforce planning through successful selection), or single service offerings (i.e., talent pool assessment).

 As a federal contractor, the University has legal obligations to develop and implement affirmative action programs to recruit, hire and promote women, minorities, people with disabilities and Vietnam era and disabled veterans.
-HR-Talent Acquisition maintains a dedicated online library of resources to support diversity and excellence.
+The Center of Expertise - Talent Acquisition maintains a dedicated online library of resources to support diversity and excellence.